ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 While one use-case of RO-Crates is to describe _files_ contained within the _RO-Crate root_ directory, RO-Crates can also gather resources on the web, identified using _absolute URIs_ instead of relative _URI paths_.

-This can be important particularly where a file can't be included in the _RO-Crate root_ because of licensing concerns, large data sizes, or where it is desirable to link to the latest online version.
+Using Web-based data entities can be important particularly where a file can't be included in the _RO-Crate root_ because of licensing concerns, large data sizes, privacy, or where it is desirable to link to the latest online version.

 Example of an RO-Crate where some of the _File Data Entities_ are external to the _RO-Crate root_: